collective/redturtle.custommenu.factories/README.rst

-This products is designed only for this or similar usability issues, however can help you to customize existing elements of the menu on context (for example: the action of adding a new "News Item" content in a folder can be customized to be an alias for another content type, but only for this special folder)
+This products is designed only for this or similar usability issues, however can help you to customize existing elements of the menu on context (for example: the action of adding a new "News Item" content in a folder can be customized to be an alias for another content type, but only for this special folder, or you can disable with a falsy espression a content type in a folder, ...).

 How to use
 ==========